• Home

 11) Have a Night at the Theatre in Merida

 After taking in the art, walk by the impressive marble staircase towards the box office to see if there may be any events during your visit.
-Typically there are symphonies on most (not all) Fridays at 9:00 pm and Sundays at Noon.
-Getting tickets for a theatre night could prove to be a classy way to spend a Friday evening, or to escape the mid-day heat on a Sunday.
+Typically, the Yucatan Symphony Orchestra performs at the theatre on most (not all) Fridays at 9:00 pm and Sundays at Noon.

 10) Experience Pok Ta Pok: Representation of the Mayan Ball Game

-Scoring is actually quite rare.
+Scoring is quite rare.
 Doing so is extremely difficult, particularly during this abridged 30-minute version of this game.
-So if someone does manage to complete a goal, consider yourself lucky (we’ve never seen it) and be sure to cheer loudly!
+So if someone does manage to complete a goal, consider yourself lucky (we’ve never seen it), and be sure to cheer loudly!

 Continue walking along the boulevard past the mansions, cafes, and museums until reaching the ornate Monumento a la Patria (AKA the Flag Monument) that’s encircled by a busy roundabout.
 The intricate monument makes a good spot for a photo and a good turnaround point.

 How you experience the Paseo de Montejo is entirely up to you.
 You can easily walk it.
 The sidewalks along the Paseo de Montejo are the widest and most pedestrian-friendly in all of Merida.
-Frequent trees offer up shade to help protect you from Merida’s often-intense sun.
-We suggest strolling in the morning when it’s not as warm.
+Frequent trees offer shade to help protect you from Merida’s often intense sun.
+We suggest strolling the Paseo in the morning when it’s not as warm.

 The most scenic stretch of Paseo de Montejo is from the Montejo Monument near Plaza Santa Ana to the Monumento a la Patria.
-This 1.6-kilometer section can take about 30 minutes to walk, each way, if taking a leisurely stroll.
+This 1.6-kilometer section can take about 30 minutes to walk, each way if taking a leisurely stroll, without any prolonged stops.
 To beat the heat, consider a one-way walk and return to Centro using one of the frequent public buses that run down Paseo de Montejo.
 Or walk back along the opposite side of the boulevard if it’s comfortable outside.

 You could easily spend a half-day along the Paseo if breaking apart your walk by entering museums, relaxing at cafes, gawking at mansions, taking photos at monuments, enjoying lunch or ice cream, and discovering other points of interest you may stumble across along the way.